kongware/ftor/README.md

 - [ ] ftor throws when getting/deleting non-existing `Object` properties
 - [ ] use recursion instead of `xs.map((x, idx) => ...)`
 - [ ] Ordering type is pointless in untyped language
+- [ ] tuple bi/trimap with rest parameter for function arguments?